youngxian/dev-assesment/README.md

 ## Development server

+Open package.json file and replace  `node server.js` with `ng serve` then save the file.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Production server

+Run `node server.js` for produciton server using expres.
+Deployed to `https://dev-assessment.herokuapp.com/`.

 ## Code scaffolding